 Desktop apps don’t require anything but a computer and the software.
 Nothing needs to be downloaded on the device.

 CopyTrans Manager allows both music files and ringtones to be extracted and sent to an iOS device without iTunes.
-View either category of audio file from the left pane (as seen above) and drag and drop the files directly to the folder.
+View either category of an audio file from the left pane (as seen above) and drag and drop the files directly to the folder.
 Also, create playlists or manage existing ones from the topmost menu.

 When completed, make sure you click the “Update” button.